NoelDeMartin/soukai/docs/guide/defining-models.md

 Field definitions will also be added for the timestamps that are enabled.
 :::

-### Attribute accessors
+### Attribute getters

 In some scenarios it may be useful to create aliases or virtual attributes (attributes that are only available in the model instance and not persisted).
-They can be defined with an attribute accessor implemented by declaring a method with the name `get{attribute-name}Attribute`.
+They can be defined with an attribute getter implemented by declaring a method with the name `get{attribute-name}Attribute`.
 Where `{attribute-name}` is the name of the attribute starting with an uppercase letter.

-Attribute accessors can also override reading a real attribute.
+Attribute getters can also override reading a real attribute.

 For example, imagine that we have the following model: